-The ionCORE plasma light engine utilises Ceravision’s patented Quartz Radio Frequency (RF) luminaire technology along with ultra-reliable magnetrons.
-With a compact and versatile form factor and the ability to change the combination of materials in the discharge chamber, ionCORE™ can create specific spectral power distributions to meet highly specific lighting needs.
-The small light source can be accurately and reproducibly positioned in a precisely designed optical environment to deliver as much light as possible to a target area.
+The grow-lights use our patented quartz radio frequency (RF) technology.
+With a compact and versatile form factor and the ability to change material combinations in the discharge chamber, we can create various spectral outputs.
+And the small light source can be positioned accurately in a precisely designed optical environment to deliver as much light as possible to a target area.

 The plasma light point source is a single identifiable localised source 10mm diameter and 20mm length, the size of the end of a little finger.
 There are three main benefits of single point source lighting:

-- Supports the design of efficient compact luminaires;
+1. Supports the design of efficient compact luminaires.

 Lamp Doses Tailored to Suit Applications

 Lamp doses can be accurately specified, which in horticulture and Agri-Tech applications can be crop specific.
-Our scientists are able to optimise HEP’s variables of dose, spectra, power, reflector materials and optics, to deliver light that economically enhances crop production efficiencies and yields and really add value.
+Our scientists are able to optimise the variables of dose, spectra, power, reflector materials and optics, to deliver light that economically enhances crop production efficiencies and yields and really adds value.

-This ability to design tailored spectra will help scientists create 'designer' plants for innovative new medicines without genetic modification or chemical usage.
+This ability to design tailored spectra will help scientists create plants to improve food crops and for innovative new medicines without genetic modification or chemical usage.

-The HEP plasma grow-light has a spectral output from 280 to 550 nm with blue-light, UV-A and UV-B, and green light using a patented chemical dose.
-Compared with other grow-light technologies, the plasma grow-light offers technical and commercial advantages:
+The HEP plasma grow-light has a spectral output from 280-550 nm providing UV-B, UV-A and blue light using a patented chemical dose.
+Integrated with PAR grow-lights, this UV grow-light offers technical and commercial advantages: